 Association of State Treasurers' State Debt Management Network.

 What is EMMA?

 in the municipal securities market.
-EMMA provides investors with key information
+EMMA provides investors, state and local governments and other market participants with key information about

 Search EMMA for information about bonds and

 Learn more about the municipal securities market, primary and secondary market disclosures, advance refunding and other types of documents,

 as well as trade prices and other related data, in the MSRB Education Center

 What Documents and Data Are Available On EMMA?

 EMMA houses municipal disclosure documents that provide information for investors about municipal securities.
 These include offering documents,

 called official statements, for most new offerings of municipal bonds, notes, 529 college savings plans and other municipal securities issued